Giock24/Lab05-prova/README.md

 # Lab05-prova
-# in this repository i make some experiments to begin a good programmer
+# in this repository I make some experiments to begin a good programmer